cryppadotta/dotta-license/dot-abi-cli/README.md

 (with Ledger hardware wallet support)

-## Usage
+## Motivation

-`dot-abi-cli` is a _framework_ for building commandline tools.
+`dot-abi-cli` is a _framework_ for building commandline tools for smart contracts.
+It automates generating documented commands from comments and types extracted from Solidity code.

-The core steps are:

-* Generate a combined ABI
-* Create an entrypoint command
-* Load your environment variables
+It is designed for teams who wish to provide custom CLI tools for their own smart contracts.

+If you're interacting with a lot of different contracts and are firing one-off commands, you may find that [seth](https://github.com/dapphub/seth) works better for your needs.

 ## Automatic Command Generation